Blog

 It’s not enough to assume you know what your audience is interested in or that if it’s interesting to you, it’s interesting to others - it’s probably not.

-How to fix it: Google Keyword Planner and Google Trends is a solid start.
+Google Keyword Planner and Google Trends are solid places to start.
 The right keyword research is an important piece of SEO that helps your content get found by the right people.

 Researching the trends around your target market is the only way you can target your customers effectively by using the same language as them to describe their problems.
 Use the tools, they’re free!